MidnattLantern/hidoc/manual testing.md

 ![project-crud-4](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/project-crud-4.png)

 - The owner of a project can edit their project, changing the image, title, description and deployed link:
-If your own the project, a button for editing a project is displayed.
+If you own the project, a button for editing a project is displayed.
 For instance, the deployed link can send the user to Youtube.com before the edit, and Reddit.com after the edit:
 ![project-crud-5](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/project-crud-5.png)

-- Unauthenicated users are prompted to the home page if 'trying' to edit another user's project:
+- Unauthenticated users are prompted to the home page if 'trying' to edit another user's project:
-If signed out, and adding `/projects/51/edit` to the url, the bunny example project, the user will be prompted to the home page.
+If signed out, and added `/projects/51/edit` to the URL, the bunny example project, the user will be prompted to the home page.
 This page should only be accessible to the owner of that project.

 - The owner of a project can delete the project:
 For a project you own, clicking "delete" will delete the project.